Tomonori12/DL-Environment-Autosetup/README.md

 ## DL-Environment-Autosetup
-This repository includes this readme and Makefile.
+This repository includes this readme and a Makefile.
 The Makefile allows you to easily setup a deep learning platform using keras, tensorflow and theano.
 The testing OS is Ubuntu 14.04.5 LST 64bit, and hardware environmnets are X79 Extream 9 with Core i7, 32Gb memory and GTX Titan Black.
 All processes can be done just to follow Makefile codes as below.

-### 1. Make a directory to keep Makefile and download the Makefile in this repository.
+### 1. Make a directory to keep the Makefile and download the Makefile from this repository.
 Let's assume that we keep it in "DL_folder" under your user accuount folder.

-  - This Makefile code uses a relative path.
-So, YOU MAST KEEP THE MAKEFILE IN A FOLDER UNDER YOUR USER ACCOUNT.
+  - This Makefile uses a relative path.
+So, YOU MAST KEEP THE MAKEFILE IN A FOLDER JUST UNDER YOUR USER ACCOUNT.

 ### 2. Open terminal and move to "DL_folder".
 (E.g. ```cd ./DL_folder```)